cesarnr21/.magma/README.md

 ## Tagging Versions of the Vault
-Tag specific commits in the git history to keep track of major changes on the vault.
-These could include:
-- [ ] Adding/removing a plugin
-- [ ] Adding a project or archiving a project from the root of the vault to the `archive` folder.

 When tagging a commit for the `.magma` repository, do something like
 ```bash
 obsidian config version 0.1.0